Fed's Powell: Brexit has shifted global risks to the downside

 In the first of Fed policymakers to comment since the shock vote in Britain last week, Powell said the Brexit referendum had shifted global risks “to the downside,” potentially posing a new threat to the Fed’s outlook.

-He said the Fed would act if liquidity or funding pressures rise, but so far "markets have been functioning in an orderly manner."
+He said the Fed stood ready to act if liquidity or funding pressures rise, but that so far “markets have been functioning in an orderly manner.”

-The British referendum upended global markets this week, and for the Fed sparked an unwelcome renewal of volatility that could impede progress toward its goals.
-With the British pound plummeting and the dollar strengthening, imports become cheaper, while the rising cost of U.S. exports could slow hiring among exporters.
+The British referendum upended global markets this week, and for the Fed sparked an unwelcome renewal of volatility that could directly impact progress towards its employment and inflation goals.
+With the British pound plummeting and the dollar rising as a safe haven currency, imports become cheaper, while the rising cost of U.S. exports could slow hiring among exporting companies.
 Oil prices had been rising, but their renewed fall puts downward pressure on inflation as well.

 Powell said Fed policymakers will now have to parse the effect of all that against what had been his baseline forecast of steady, two percent growth, continued job creation, and an eventual uptick in wages and inflation.